dendronhq/dendron-site/vault/dendron.topic.lookup.md

 Scoring is explained [here](https://fusejs.io/concepts/scoring-theory.html).

-You can see the pseudo code for how fusejs integrates with lookup [[here|pro.dendron-plugin.internal.lookup]].
+You can see the pseudo code for how fusejs integrates with lookup [[here|pkg.dendron-plugin.internal.lookup]].